Honors Program

 What's Required

-• Complete one of three engagement tracks of intensive study and create a signature work.
+• Complete one of three engagement tracks of intensive study and create a signature capstone project.

 Honors Foundation Courses

-• Academic and College Success (ACS), honors section
+• ACS 101 Academic and College Success (Honors Section): 1 credit

 Eligibility

-• Eligible incoming freshmen receive a letter of invitation to join the honors program interdisciplinary minor.
+• Eligible incoming first-year students receive a letter of invitation to join the Honors Program interdisciplinary minor.
 Invitees are students who have achieved the highest level of academic performance in their high school environment and have demonstrated leadership outside of the classroom.

-• Transfer students and other matriculating students recommended to the program by faculty may add the minor upon consultation with one of the program directors.
+• Transfer students and other matriculating students recommended to the program by faculty may add the minor upon consultation with program leadership.

 Program Requirements and Course Descriptions